TheDukeDK/devsecops-demo/docs/setup.md

 Unfortunately we cannot fully bootstrap the tools so they integrate together.
 In order to do this we need to create some tokens and credentials, which we cannot do until the applications are running.
 A chicken/egg scenario...

 The following steps marked **REQUIRED** must be done **in this order** after the **first** run of the demo with the `bootstrap.sh` script.
 Remember to take a copy of all the tokens you create.
 The steps marked **OPTIONAL** are to get webhooks from Gitlab working.
-But this is not strictly needed as the pipelines can be ran fromJenkins.
+But this is not strictly needed as the pipelines can be ran from Jenkins.

 1. Create Username and Password credential for cloning. (**REQUIRED**)